 In response to growing concerns about the impact of climate change and the loss of biodiversity, a group of villagers have launched three initiatives to help our village in tackling these critically important issues.

-A meeting for villagers will be held on 9th March (8pm) to share and discuss ideas on how we can all be more environmentally friendly and sustainable.
+A meeting for villagers was held on 9th March to share and discuss ideas on how we can all be more environmentally friendly and sustainable.
+Minutes will be published here soon.

 In the meantime, for more information on what has already been done and is being planned under each initiative then please click the images below: